Algorithmic-Personalization/server/DEVELOPMENT.md

 These tokens do not expire, but you can revoke them at any time by simply deleting them.

-The tokens allow the same access privileges to the application as any admin user, so any call the application makes can be made using these tokens.
+The tokens grant the same access privileges to the API user as to any admin user, so any call the application makes can be made using these tokens.
+To get an idea of what data is available, you can inspect the requests made by the browser when you use the interface.

 In order to authenticate with the API you just need to pass the token (the very long string of characters) as the `authorization` header of all of your HTTPS requests.